seetee/manual/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/seetee/manual)

 This is an experiment with the goal of creating a documentation standard for the IT-education at @TCStenungsund.
+Hopefully it will work with Github Actions and other fun stuff.

 ## Source